Information and Records Management in Parliament

 The Information Management Policy provides the framework for managing Parliamentary information, and is applicable to all staff of the administrations of the House of Commons, the House of Lords and the Parliamentary Digital Service.

 Members of Parliament are data controllers in their own right, and members of the House of Commons and the House of Lords (and their staff) are not subject to the Information Management Policy, except those who hold an official position within a House Administration (e.g. as a Chair of a Committee), but only in relation to the information that they create and use in carrying out that role.

 Information Management Assessment

 In 2016, Parliament invited The National Archives to conduct an Information Management Assessment of Parliament.
 This is the first time an organisation not subject to the Public Records Act has been assessed in this way, and it is an important step in providing independent validation of the standards and integrity of our information management processes.
-The report is published in full here.
+The report is published in full here (pdf 438KB).

-If you have a question regarding records management in Parliament, please contact us on 020 7219 3074 or e-mail email@example.com.
+If you have a question regarding information management in Parliament, please contact us on 020 7219 3074 or e-mail email@example.com.
 Questions about the holdings of the Parliamentary Archives should be directed to the Archives' enquiry team using the same contact details above.

 Last updated December 2020